YumCandy/stats220/README.md

 2) R Studio
 3) GitHub

-*I have been tasked to:
+* I have been tasked to:
-  +Create a meme using a preexisting image.
+  + Create a meme using a preexisting image.
-  +Create an animated GIF using 4 frames.
+  + Create an animated GIF using 4 frames.

 *This is the link to the repository this file is currently located at: <https://github.com/YumCandy/stats220>*